Statement of Intent

 Examples of Curriculum Music

-During Spring 2, Year 1 have covered the Charanga unit 'Round and Round'.
-We have listened to and appraised different styles of music, learnt to sing the song 'Round and Round', played glockenspiels to accompany the song and used the glockenspiels to improvise with the song.
-The following 4 videos show the singing, playing glockenspiels, improvising and all the elements put together.
+During Autumn 1 2023, Year 1 have covered the Charanga unit 'Hey You!'.
+We have listened to and appraised different styles of music, learnt to sing and rap the song 'Hey You!', played glockenspiels to accompany the song and used the glockenspiels to improvise with the song.
+The following videos show the singing, the playing of glockenspiels, and the song with all the elements for this unit.